 Hearing loss is thought to affect upwards of 50 per cent of Australians and New Zealanders aged over 601, meaning the condition is far more common than many may realise.

-Fortunately, there are solutions available for those with a hearing problem, and if you are a pensioner, such devices may even be free as we explained in our recent blog post.
+Fortunately, there are solutions available for those with a hearing problem, and if you are a pensioner, such devices may even be subsidised as we explained in our recent blog post.
 Let's take a look at how a hearing aid can help you live happier.

 Enjoy richer interactions with friends and family

 With hearing loss, you don't only lose sounds such as birds chirping and the whistle of a kettle, but it can also become more difficult to hold a clear conversation.
 This is especially apparent when you are in a busy or noisy environment such as a restaurant or party.